wikid24/ffxiv_mmd_tools_helper/README.md

 Here is the settings that I used on this hair.

 ** Insert image of the joints configuration settings**

+#### Part 5: Create a joint to attach the rigid body stem to a 'collision-based' rigid body so it stays attached to your model's skeleton

 Last thing to do is attach the hair stem rigid bodies to the head rigid body.
 Control + Click on the hair stem and the 'head' rigid body.
 Then click on Create: ** From Selected Rigid Bodies **